joshualmitchell/joshualmitchell.github.io/_posts/2018-02-13-open-data-science-questions.md

 Note: There are some duplications in here, for now.

+Also, as of 02/27/2018, I found this page: http://www.itshared.org/2015/10/data-science-interview-questions.html

+So I'll be adding those in later as well.

 ### Question 1M (02/13/2018): How do hypothesis tests factor into predictive models?
 It seems like we just don't care about them when they could add some amount of information.

 ### Question 2M (02/14/2018): What happens when you do some dimensionality reduction technique on a picture? (i.e. you think of the columns or rows of the picture matrix as features and the other one as samples) - is there a way to do this meaningfully?
 Can lossy compression algorithms on pictures be thought of as dimensionality reduction?
 Or is there a meaningful difference?